Leasey.AI

 Optimizing Listings with High-Quality Imagery

-Managing Tenant Inquiries and Viewings Efficiently
+Efficient Management of Tenant Inquiries and Viewings

-Effective Communication Strategies
+Effective Communication Strategies for Tenant Interactions

 Clear, concise, and informative communication is crucial when dealing with potential tenants in Toronto.
-According to a survey by PropertyVista, a leading property management software company, property managers in Toronto receive an average of 15 emails per property listing from potential tenants.
-Utilizing email templates for common inquiries can save time and maintain consistency in responses, while a detailed FAQ section on the rental listing can preemptively address frequently asked questions.
+Property managers in Toronto receive an average of 15 emails per property listing from potential tenants, according to a survey by PropertyVista.
+Using email templates for common inquiries saves time and maintains response consistency.
+A detailed FAQ section on the rental listing can preemptively address frequently asked questions.
 On average, property managers in Toronto respond to tenant inquiries within 48 hours, according to a study by RentSafe, a tenant screening service.
 However, only 25% of rental listings in Toronto have a comprehensive FAQ section, as reported by the Toronto Rental Housing Association.

 Safety Measures for Showcasing Toronto Properties